chantzos/__/README.md

 which is also indicated as MASTER to the drawing line at the top).

-Also, they can put themselves in idled mode, unless it's the master process (which currently exits), and can cycle throw the running applications using F1.
+Also, they can put themselves in idled mode, unless it's the master process (which currently exits), and can cycle the running applications using F1.
 The ":q" command exits the focused application - for now if it's the master application this results in an grand exit, but this should change; at least in the case of the master process there should be a forced confirmation - done in 82f23bc)